milvus-io/community/blog/en/join-milvus-office-hours-to-get-support-from-vectordb-experts.md

 canonicalUrl: https://milvus.io/blog/join-milvus-office-hours-to-get-support-from-vectordb-experts.md
 ---

 We're excited to introduce weekly office hours for Milvus users to get hands-on support with their [vector database](https://zilliz.com/learn/what-is-vector-database) projects!
-Join our expert team every Friday, starting on **November 15th, from 10-11 am Pacific Time** for a 15-minute one-on-one session to get insights, guidance, and answers to your questions.
+Join our expert team for a 15-minute one-on-one session to get insights, guidance, and answers to your questions.
 Whether you’re just getting started or need help with a specific issue, we’re here to help you make the most out of Milvus.

 ## Why Book a Session?